Husref Musemić: Early career

 After retiring from playing, Musemić began his managerial career.
 Initially, he worked at Sarajevo as an assistant to managers Mehmed Janjoš and Nermin Hadžiahmetović.
-Afterwards managed Đerzelez in the late 1990s, before becoming Sarajevo's main manager and winning the 2004–05 Bosnian Cup and two years later, the 2006–07 Bosnian Premier League.
+Afterwards he managed Đerzelez in the late 1990s, before becoming Sarajevo's main manager and winning the 2004–05 Bosnian Cup and two years later, the 2006–07 Bosnian Premier League.

 After Sarajevo, Musemić managed Olimpik, with whom he won the 2008–09 First League of FBiH and got them promoted to the Bosnian Premier League.
 He also managed Sloboda Tuzla and Mladost Doboj Kakanj.
 While at Sloboda, Musemić also had good success, finishing 2nd in the 2015–16 Premier League season and being the 2015–16 Bosnian Cup runner-up.

 In between his two appointments at Olimpik, from 29 June 2011 until 2012, he was head coach of the Bosnia and Herzegovina U18 national team.

-Sarajevo
+Return to Sarajevo

-In August 2017, for the fifth time in his career, Musemić was appointed as the manager of Sarajevo.
+In August 2017, for the fifth time in his career, Musemić was appointed manager of Sarajevo.
 In November 2017, he overtook Miroslav Brozović as Sarajevo's manager with the most wins in the club's history.
 In the 2018–19 season, he had for a second time in his career won the Bosnian Cup after Sarajevo beat Široki Brijeg in the final on 15 May 2019.

 Just three days after the cup success, on 18 May 2019, Musemić led Sarajevo to a 4–0 home league win against Zvijezda 09 and won the league title with Sarajevo once again and also won the club's first ever double in history, as well as also the first double ever in his managerial career.
-On 23 May 2019, he was named the Bosnian Premier League Manager of the 2018–19 season.
+On 23 May 2019, he was given the Bosnian Premier League Manager of the Season award for the 2018–19 season.
 On 12 June 2019, he extended his contract with Sarajevo, which was due to keep him at the club until the summer of 2021.

 On 2 December 2019, Musemić got sacked from his position of Sarajevo manager after an underwhelming performance of his team in its 3–1 home league loss against fierce city rivals Željezničar in the Sarajevo derby two days earlier, on 30 November.
 It was that same season in which Željezničar also beat Sarajevo 5–2 at home on the Grbavica Stadium on 31 August 2019, with Musemić getting most of the blame for the team's loss.

 Tuzla City

-On 7 January 2021, it was announced that Musemić had become the new manager of Tuzla City, signing a two-and-a-half year contract with the club.
+On 7 January 2021, it was announced that Musemić had become the new manager of Tuzla City, signing a two-and-a-half-year contract with the club.
 In his first game in charge, Tuzla City beat city rivals Sloboda in a league match on 28 February 2021.

 Musemić oversaw his first loss as Tuzla City manager against his former Sarajevo, in a semi-final cup game on 7 April 2021.
 He left the club by mutual consent on 10 April 2022, following a string of poor results.